Naman Shah

 Biography

-I am a PhD candidate working in Autonomous Agent and Intelligent Robots (AAIR) lab directed by Dr. Siddharth Srivastava at Arizona State University, Tempe, USA.
+Naman has completed his PhD from Arizona State University, Tempe working at Autonomous Agent and Intelligent Robots (AAIR) lab directed by Dr. Siddharth Srivastava.

-My research interest includes learning and using abstractions for sequential decision-making problems for robotics.
-I aim to learn hierarchical abstractions for robot planning tasks and use them to solve different problems such as hierarchical planning, reinforcement learning, and mobile manipulation in stochastic settings.
+His research interest includes learning and using abstractions for sequential decision-making problems for robotics.
+He aims to learn hierarchical abstractions for robot planning tasks and use them to solve different problems such as hierarchical planning, reinforcement learning, and mobile manipulation in stochastic settings.

 Email: namanshah@asu.edu